hedii/laravel-gelf-logger/README.md

             // This optional option determines the prefix for 'extra' fields
             // from the Monolog record.
 Default is null (no extra prefix) 'extra_prefix' => null,

+            // This optional option determines whether errors thrown during
+            // logging should be ignored or not.
+Default is true.
+            'ignore_error' => true,

         ],
     ],